-&lt;sup>16 The State Earthquake Risk Assessment includes probabilities of major seismic events for all local government areas and is to be used to inform risk consideration and management.
+19 The State Earthquake Risk Assessment includes probabilities of major seismic events for all local government areas and is to be used to inform risk consideration and management.

-&lt;sup>17 Use State Heatwave Risk.
+20 Use State Heatwave Risk.

-- 15.114 Assess the proposed project's vulnerabilities to projected climate change (e.g. changing patterns of temperature, rainfall, hydrology, and extreme weather events).
-The assessment of climate hazards and risks should reference relevant climate projection data (e.g. the Queensland Future Climate high-resolution climate projection data) and employ appropriate climate risk assessment methodologies.
+- the one time.
+Describe possible adaptation strategies (preferred and alternative) based on climate change projections for the proposed project site - (d) how the project may potentially affect hazards away from the project site (for example, changing flooding characteristics, bushfire, landslide). - 15.118 Detail measures required to ensure that the proposed project avoids the release of hazardous materials as a result of a natural hazard event/s. - 15.119 Assess the vulnerability of the area to natural and induced hazards, including drought, floods, thunderstorms, bushfires and cyclones.
+Consider the relative frequency and magnitude of these events together with the risk they pose to the construction, operation and decommissioning of the proposed project, as well as the rehabilitation of the site.
+Describe measures that would be taken to minimise the risks of these events. - 15.120 Assess the proposed project's vulnerabilities to projected climate change (e.g. changing patterns of temperature, rainfall, hydrology, and extreme weather events).
+The assessment of climate hazards and risks should reference relevant climate projection data (e.g. Queensland Future Climate high-resolution climate projection data21) and employ an appropriate climate risk assessment methodology.
 Describe the adaptation strategies and/or activities designed to minimise climate change impacts to the proposed project, subsequent land uses on that site (e.g. rehabilitation projects) and surrounding land uses.
-Adaptation activities are to be designed to avoid perverse outcomes, such as increased emissions of greenhouse gases or maladaptive outcomes for surrounding land uses. - 15.115 Assess potential wildlife hazards, including development of a mosquito management plan if necessary, in accordance with Queensland Health guidelines, natural events (e.g. cyclone, flooding, earthquake, bushfire) and implications related to climate change and adaptation. - 15.116 Provide details on the safeguards that will reduce the likelihood and severity of hazards, consequences and risks to persons, waterways, flora and fauna within and adjacent to the project area(s), including any need for safety fire breaks and buffer zones in consideration of fauna movement, riparian and wetland corridors.
+Adaptation activities are to be designed to avoid perverse outcomes, such as increased emissions of greenhouse gases or maladaptive outcomes for surrounding land uses. - 15.121 Assess potential wildlife hazards, including development of a mosquito management plan in accordance with Queensland Health guidelines, natural events (e.g. cyclone, flooding, earthquake, bushfire) and implications related to climate change and adaptation. - 15.122 Provide details on the safeguards that will reduce the likelihood and severity of hazards, consequences and risks to persons, waterways, flora and fauna within and adjacent to the project area/s, including any need for safety fire breaks and buffer zones in consideration of fauna movement, riparian and wetland corridors.
 Identify the residual risk following application of mitigation measures.
-Present an assessment of the overall acceptability of the impacts of the project in light of the residual uncertainties and risk profile. - 15.117 Provide an outline of the proposed integrated emergency management planning procedures (including evacuation plans, if required) for the range of situations identified in the risk assessment developed in this section. - 15.118 Detail any consultation undertaken with the relevant state, district and local emergency response authorities and organisations, including the Local Disaster Management Group.
+Present an assessment of the overall acceptability of the impacts of the project in light of the residual uncertainties and risk profile. - 15.123 Provide an outline of the proposed integrated emergency management planning procedures (including evacuation plans, if required) for the range of situations identified in the risk assessment developed in this section. - 15.124 Detail any consultation undertaken with the relevant state, district and local emergency response authorities and organisations, including the Local Disaster Management Group.